-Yes, the FTC maintains a digital locations library with over 12,000 photos.
-Please click on locations in the pink banner to start viewing photos.
-The Location Coordinator can also create a customized location package based on your needs.
+Yes, the FTC maintains a digital locations library.
+Please click on locations in the pink banner to start viewing options.
+Our office can also create a customized location package based on your needs.

 A film permit is not required for individuals filming or videotaping only for their own personal or private use or for employees of print or electronic news media when filming breaking news.
 If you are unsure if you will be required to obtain a film permit, please contact our office.

 Yes, please click on insurance requirements for more information.

 Palm Beach County requires anyone working in the County to provide Workers Compensation.

 The only exception is when the company does not have any employees, only executive officers, partners or proprietors.
 In that case the company may submit a Workers Compensation Form.

 Please have your agent contact the FTC with any questions.
 Since insurance requirements are very specific, we urge you to give your agent a copy of these questions and forward them the email that our system generates to you regarding the insurance verbiage that is required by the municipality (ies) that you have selected for your project.